michellejm/guns_in_America/index.md

 ![small multiples: topic by polarity](cons-to-lib-all.png)

 For the most part, the topics are relatively consistently spread across the political spectrum, though two topics stand out: Trump and videos.
 The first is the topic about Trump.
 We already know that Trump is polarizing as a topic, but it also seems that some outlets cover him with relationship to gun control.
 Interestingly, those outlets are neither all liberal nor all conservative, but rather spread throughout.
 The second topic is the one about video cameras.
 At first, I thought this was about body cameras, but it is actually related to reporting on video footage from protests and other events.
 For example, many of the articles that contributed to this topic were about the Chalottesville "Unite the Right" protest in August 2017, where many self-identified white nationalists chose to carry guns, and there was significant reporting on the video footage that counter-protesters and others captured.
 What is interesting about this topic is how erratic it seems when viewed along a political continuum.
+This is confirmed by looking at the standard deviation of the prevalence of all of the topics: Trump, videos, and gun control as related to the national identity stand out against all the others.

-Some topics that we might have expected to appear differently in each media outlet do: the topic relating gun control and national identity is covered more broadly by conservative outlets than liberal ones, and the topic about culture and national identity shows the opposite trend.
+Some topics that we might have expected to appear differently in each media outlet do: the topic relating gun control and national identity is covered more broadly by conservative outlets than liberal ones (though as noted above, the difference in reporting is large across outlets), and the topic about culture and national identity shows the opposite trend.

 If we look at this same data organized instead by ranking (a composite of degree of polarization and degree of trust).
 Both of these topics (Trump and video coverage) are almost ignored by the outlets that are low polarization/high trust and high polarization/low trust, but were very widely covered by the outlets ranked in the middle.